Reby0217/Food-ordering-and-delivery-app/README.md

   Wed Nov 24 21:27:32 PST 2021
   <br/>Set delivered time to: 19:53 (in 24-hour-clock) <br /> &nbsp;

+(If the user does not add food, remove food or set delivered time before quitting the APP, there will be no events getting logged when the program runs.)

 ### Phase 4: Task 3
 - I would refactor those the GUI classes in the ui package to improve the design.
 I would create an